jordii222/CalculadoraRSA/README.md

 # Enigma cryptographic calculator
-A calculator providing support for basic operations and cryptographic functions written in C.
+A calculator providing support for basic mathematical operations and cryptographic functions written in C.

 <a href="url"><img src="https://github.com/jordii222/CalculadoraRSA/assets/157251726/e56a6851-4070-4717-9501-5f033aba9385" width=50% height=50%></a>